 Growing TayberriesTayberry plants can be planted alone or in rows alongside a fence.
 Place sturdy poles in the ground with a height of about 2 metres and tie the plant using twine or burlap rope.
 Plant rows in a north to south direction and plant the Tayberry plants with a spacing of one metre (or more!) apart.
 New branches will grow each year and their fruits will appear in the following year - these branches will then die.
 Tie the new branches to the poles, there should be about six branches per bush.
 In late September, all shoots that have borne fruit can be pruned just above the ground (they are usually brownish).
 By the end of March, new shoots will appear.
 Protection from birds is usually required.

 Show moreThe Tayberry is a cross between a blackberry (Rubus fruticosus) and a raspberry (Rubus idaeus).
 The pale pink flowers appear from May onwards and are pollinated by insects.
 The delicious fruit grows up to 4 cm long!
 They appear in large numbers and are strongly flavoured.
 Eat the berries fresh, juice them, or make a delicious jam.
 Tayberries contain several minerals and vitamin C in particular.

 - Extra information

-Latin name Rubus hybride 'Tayberry' Delivery type Supplied as container plant Guarantee 5 years guarantee Color Red, Green Light preference full sun , partial sun Flowering period May - June Harvesting period July - September Growing height 100 - 300 cm Planting distance 50 - 100 cm
+Latin name Rubus hybride 'Tayberry' Delivery type Supplied as container plant Guarantee 5 years guarantee Color Red, Green Light preference full sun , partial sun Scented not scented Flowers for cutting no Flowering period May - June Harvesting period July - September Growing height 100 - 300 cm Planting distance 50 - 100 cm